bajohn/tuvo-homepage/README.md

 ## Notes

-TODO: terraform plan has a big diff, check into these differences!
+Parameterize terraform config!
+Would be cool to make a more generalized version of this project.